 Bristol has always been ‘cool’ in my eyes, and then they went and built an inland surf lake.
 Gnarly, rad, epic, pumping, sick, The Wave Bristol is all the surf adjectives …and family-friendly!
 There are 6 different surfing areas and kids over 6 years old can have a go at catching a wave.
 Beginner lessons are available (and encouraged if you’ve never surfed here before) and prices include the use of a surfboard and wetsuit, plus optional hood and boots if you would like them.
 All you need to bring is your swimming costume and a towel!

 *Watch my video of the first surfers taking to the water at The Wave Bristol in October 2019.
+For sure one of the coolest places in Bristol!

-25. Jump at Airhop Bristol
+25. Airhop Bristol

+One of the more energetic children’s things to do in Bristol!
 Let little legs ping, boing, leap and launch themselves in every direction at the world’s largest indoor trampoline park, Airhop, based out at Cribbs Causeway.
 Under 5s can get involved in special ‘Mini Airhopper Takeover’ sessions which run on weekdays out of school holidays (10am-12pm) and at weekends (from 9am-10am).
-Kids have have a ball launching themselves into a foam pit, racing around a dodgeball court and jumping on wall to wall trampolines.

 Where to take cracking photos of hot air balloons in Bristol